zeupapa/BPM_Detect_AbletonLink_send/README.md

 **This command line BPM analyzer tool is designed for live musicians like DJ-s and VJ-s who want to collaborate with other artists.**
 <br/>
 When the program starts it lists all your available sound devices.
-You have to choose a device from the list by typeing in the number of the device.
+You have to choose a device from the list by typing in the number of the device.
 <br/>
 The program analyses the input signal of the selected sound device (in mono mode) and determines the BPM of the input by librosa lib.
 <br/>